 Wearing shoes that are too tight or have pointy toes that squeeze your toes together is another common cause of ingrown nails.
 For some people, there’s little you can do to prevent the condition, especially if you’re born with toenails that curve unnaturally.

-Even if you get accustomed to the ingrown nature of your toenails and spend time digging out the curved nail when it becomes too bothersome, it’s best to take the time for a brief visit with your qualified foot specialist New Jersey.
-Dr. Petkov offers easy access in northern New Jersey that’s only 30 minutes from downtown New York City.
+Even if you get accustomed to the ingrown nature of your toenails and spend time digging out the curved nail when it becomes too bothersome, it’s best to take the time for a brief visit with your Dr. Petkov qualified foot specialist offers easy access in northern New Jersey that’s only 30 minutes from downtown New York City.

 By seeking professional guidance, you may find that ingrown toenail removal not only takes care of the pain and tenderness you live with, but also helps prevent further complications, such as: